SAP-archive/hcp-portal-service-for-pcm/README.md

   If the user cannot log in, make sure that the user was added to the SCI account (go to the SCI admin page and create the user via the User Management page or upload the user with his/her full details in a CSV file format.
 To see the required details, you can export a user to a CSV file and edit the file).

 #### 2.6	Set up trust between the customer account and SCI API (for SAP ID invitation flow)
-   1. Request a signed certificate from [SAP Support Portal](http://help.sap.com/disclaimer?site=https://support.sap.com/support-programs-services/services/trust-center/sso.html) (open in Internet Explorer or Firefox)
+   1. Request a signed certificate from [SAP Support Portal](http://help.sap.com/disclaimer?site=https://support.sap.com/support-programs-services/services/trust-center/sso.html) (open in Internet Explorer or Firefox).
+The output certificate must be a .p12 file.
    2. Open a KeyStore Explorer application, and then do the following:
        1. Click on Create a new KeyStore.
        2. Choose JKS type.